 - Set an example by encouraging managers and business leaders to get vaccinated and inform staff of their decision to do so.
 Leaders who get vaccinated can share their personal stories with employees to illustrate how much they value the vaccine.

 - Encourage employees to share a post-vaccination bandage photo on social media, tagging the company as a thank you for supporting vaccination as a work activity.

 - Strategy 2: Encourage employees to get vaccinated locally

-If a workplace clinic isn’t possible, you can also encourage employees to get the COVID-19 vaccine by promoting vaccine education, providing a proof-of-eligibility voucher, and directing them to a local vaccine provider through www.CovidVaccineWA.org.
+If a workplace clinic isn’t possible, you can also encourage employees to get the COVID-19 vaccine by promoting vaccine education and directing them to a local vaccine provider through www.CovidVaccineWA.org.

 The COVID-19 vaccine is available at no cost.
 The Department of Health (DOH) has many resources and materials available to help educate employees about the importance of vaccination and how COVID-19 is spread.

 Promoting COVID-19 Vaccination at Work: A Checklist for Businesses and Employers